duniter/duniter-rs/doc/en/user/synchronise-durs-node.md

-# Synchronise your Durs node
+# Synchronise your Dunitrust node

 ## Synchronise from the network

-This feature is not yet available in Durs.
+This feature is not yet available in Dunitrust.

 ## Synchronise from a local Duniter node

 Make sure you have a Duniter node (duniter-ts) syncronised on the same computer.

-You must tell Durs the path of the raw blockchain in JSON format.
+You must tell Dunitrust the path of the raw blockchain in JSON format.
 It is usually located in  `~/.config/duniter/<profile>/<currency>`.

 Example: